KusStar/vite-plugin-glslify/README.md

    */
   exclude?: FilterPattern
   /**
-   * funcName that should compile defaults to [/glsl/] */ funcName?: FilterPattern
+   * function calling that should be compiled, defaults to [/glsl/] */ funcName?: FilterPattern
 }